Political

 Paddy Ashdown tells many stories against himself in a funny, self-deprecating account of a remarkably varied and successful life.

 He passed away in 2018.
-His book is a lasting tribute to what he achieved.
+His book is a lasting tribute to what he achieved, and this caricature by Rory Bremner is still affectionately very funny:

 4 responses to “Paddy Ashdown: A Fortunate Life”